 After a refreshing time in one of the local thermal pools, we started heading towards the east of Iceland on the ring road.
 It is the farthest one can go from the capital city, Reykjavik.
 Iceland’s impressively varied and sparsely populated east doesn’t announce itself as loudly as other parts of the country, preferring subtle charms over big-ticket attractions.
 The East fjords is the area’s most wondrous destination – the scenery is particularly spectacular around the northern fjord villages, backed by sheer-sided mountains etched with waterfalls.

 Since it was a really long drive (as we were stopping every 10 minutes for pictures), we decided to stop and explore two of the well-known fjord villages on our way to the north.
-The landscape exhibits an extraordinary palette of colors (with the colourful houses) in a contrast of extremes with narrow fjords and jagged snow covered peaks.
+The landscape exhibits an extraordinary palette of colors (with the colourful houses) in a contrast of extremes with narrow fjords , jagged snow covered peaks, and majestic black sand beaches.

 Stop 1: Djupivogur